Insights for finding the best-assisted living community fit for Parkinson's Disease.

 - Sometimes the current environment in a household can create additional challenges, from a lack of personal space in the home to the existence of stairs and even young children.

-- In some cases, the primary care partner cannot handle the necessary care.
+- The primary care partner cannot handle the necessary care in some cases.
 Perhaps a caregiver's physical capabilities have diminished, or conflicts with their employment impact their ability to provide the necessary care.